system-zero/system-zero/data/docs/la.md

 There is a reference implementation, that should obey the syntax and semantics, that is owe to pass all the tests, except some expected to fail ones, notably operations on doubles, where an expertise is missing and neither exists the desirable will to gain this knowledge.
-This can wait, as and as an author, i never had to use the type, except in some quite basic calculations and these few.
+This can wait, as and as an author, I never had to use the type, except in some quite basic calculations and these few.

 The reference interpreter is being used in two cases internally in this system.
 This is to support saving and restore editor sessions and virtual window managment sessions, which by alone already is precious.
+It is being used also to implement commands.

 The syntax and the semantics of the language, should feel familiar with already established programming languages consepts, and should obey the principle of the